Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Experiments

 \section{Experiments}

-We present empirical results about in-field integration obtained from the complete reduction ({\tt CR}) in Theorem \ref{TH:main} and the command {\tt int()} in {\sc maple} without any option.
-Experiments were carried out with {\sc maple 2021} on a computer with iMac CPU 3.6GHZ, Intel Core i9, 16G memory.
+We present empirical results about in-field integration obtained from the complete reduction ({\tt CR}) in Theorem \ref{TH:main} and the {\tt int()} command in {\sc maple} without any option.
+Experiments were carried out with {\sc maple 2026} on a computer with iMac CPU 3.6GHz, Intel Core i9, 16GB memory.
+Our {\sc maple} scripts for {\tt CR}, the experimental data and timings are contained in a zipped file under the name {\tt ReductionPair.zip} at \url{https://risc.jku.at/sw/reductionpair/}

-Derivations acting on the differential fields appearing in this section are all equal to $d/dx$.
+Derivations acting on the differential fields in this section are all equal to $d/dx$.
 An integrand is the derivative of a rational fraction in a transcendental Liouvillian extension $\bQ(t_1, \ldots, t_n)$.
-The numerator and denominator of such a fraction are given by the {\sc maple} command $\text{{\tt randpoly}{\tt ([t1, t2, \ldots, tn], degree=d)}}$ with option either {\tt dense} or {\tt sparse}.
-All integrands in our experiments are derivatives, because {\tt int} would try to integrate a non-derivative in other closed forms.
-For each degree $d$, five derivatives were integrated.
-Timings were measured by {\sc maple} CPU time in seconds.
-Computation would be aborted if one example took more than 3600 seconds.
-An entry was marked with \lq\lq $\int$\rq\rq\ if we detected that {\tt int} returned an unevaluated integrals.
+A dense (resp.\ sparse) fraction has numerator and denominator generated by